MadelineBaggins/git-manager/README.md

 package this in some common distributions, but until then, this is the best way to go about it.

+If you want to update git-manager in the future, just run `cargo install maddi-git-manager` again.

-Then run `git-manager init server`.
+Now run `git-manager init server`.
 It will prompt you to add flags that define the default branch name, in addition to the store directory and a root directory for symlinks to be created.

+You'll can find the `admin` repository inside the store or follow the symlink that was created inside the symlinks directory.

 ## Use